-When I went to the Safe on Seven Domestic Violence Center, I met a group of people that changed my life and my children’s lives.
+When I went to the Bridges to Hope Family Justice Center of Forsyth County, I met a group of people that changed my life and my children’s lives.
 It was a very traumatic time and they helped me pull together resources that I didn’t even know existed.
 Having resources and support in one location was critical for me.
 Just knowing I had that much support gave me the courage to finally get out of the relationship.

 - I was offered a safe place to stay